gosuai/ue4-sdk-purchase-personalise/README.md

 * make sure you have design layouts (UMG) being prepared for scenario
 * setup plugin:
   * submit credentials at plugin settings (this is critical before going live)
-  * make sure you have setup all the data
+  * make sure you have set up functions
-  * receive personalised items (filter some categories if needed)
+  * receive personalised items
-* connect `get predictions` function with UMG and enjoy providing your players with personalised shopping experience
+  * enjoy

-## Setting up Events Processing
+## setting up

+Basic principle is this:
+* developer calls for session registration, item show/hide, item details show/hide (if applicable) and purchase initiation/completion
+* developer calls to get recommendation.
+SDK now fetches recommendations from gosu servers and caches them within a client
+* they are now available for desired scenario

-Events are key actions that triggered during the store browsing and making in-app purchasing processes.
+Events are key actions which are triggered during the store browsing and in-app purchasing process.

 ![docs_001_all](Documentation/docs_001_all.png)

-Processing of events is already set up in the plugin demo.
-You can use it as integration example:
+Plugin demo already contains an example for the store and processing of events.
+You can use it as an integration example:

 * Load your project and open **Gosu Content** > **Demo** > **W_Demo** to view demo store blueprint.
 Follow the **green** comment blocks.
 * Open level **Gosu Content** > **Maps** > **Demo** to launch the demo.

-If you could not find the files mentioned above in Unreal Editor, go to **View Options** and mark the **Show Plugin Content** checkbox.
+If you could not find the files mentioned above in Unreal Editor, go for **View Options** and mark the **Show Plugin Content** checkbox.